Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

 \subsection{Quantitative Results}

-Significant trends emerged across both gender and round dimensions.
-As shown in \autoref{tab:gender}, female participants consistently reported higher overall ratings than their male counterparts.
-Moreover, participants' evaluations improved from the first to the second round (\autoref{tab:turn}), indicating that repeated interactions foster more positive user perceptions and suggest that relational familiarity may play a role in shaping acceptance over time.
+Descriptive differences emerged across both gender and interaction round dimensions.
+As shown in \autoref{tab:gender}, female participants reported higher overall ratings than their male counterparts.
+Moreover, participants' evaluations improved from the first to the second round (\autoref{tab:turn}).
+These gender and turn comparisons are descriptive only; no inferential tests were conducted for them, and cell sizes are small.

-Among the indicators, Equality showed a significant main effect of condition, F(2, N) = 4.62, p = 0.015.
-To further examine the source of this difference, independent-samples t-tests were conducted \cite{kim2015t}.
-The results revealed that the Observable condition scored significantly higher than both the Baseline (t = -2.93, p = 0.006) and the Unobservable condition (t = -2.26, p = 0.031), while no significant difference was found between the Baseline and Unobservable conditions.
-This indicates that merely endowing the agent with an independent social life space did not suffice to alter participants' perception of conversational equality; rather, it is only when this life space is visually observable that it significantly enhances their sense of interacting with an agent on an equal footing.
+Among the indicators, Equality showed the largest descriptive condition difference.
+In participant-averaged scores, the Observable condition ($M=6.56, SD=0.62$) was higher than the Baseline ($M=5.06, SD=1.99$) and Unobservable conditions ($M=5.75, SD=1.28$).
+The overall condition effect was not statistically reliable under this participant-level analysis, $F(2,21)=2.26$, permutation $p=.120$, $\eta^2=.18$.
+Pairwise contrasts suggested a practically meaningful but uncertain difference between Observable and Baseline (mean difference $=1.50$, Hedges' $g=.96$, permutation $p=.077$), and a smaller uncertain difference between Observable and Unobservable (mean difference $=.81$, Hedges' $g=.76$, permutation $p=.166$).
+We therefore present the quantitative result as exploratory evidence that visual observability may support perceived equality and as a preliminary indicator for follow-up validation.